ianlet/eslint-plugin-mdx-patch/README.md

-# eslint-plugin-mdx-jsx
+# eslint-plugin-mdx-patch

-Enforce blank lines in block-level JSX
+Enforce some rules to patch a couple of issues from the current MDX parser

 ## Installation